Anxiety and depression are two of the most common mental health concerns in our society.

 One must determine the root cause of the inflammation, which stems from many sources.
 In addition to diet, other sources of hidden inflammation include gut issues (leaky gut, dysbiosis, H. pylori, SIBO), mycotoxins, heavy metal toxicity, chronic infections (viral, bacterial, fungal, dental, Candida overgrowth), low vitamin D levels, periodontal disease, essential fatty acid deficiency and other nutrient deficiencies, obstructive sleep apnea, chemicals in our food, water and the environment, dehydration, and mental, spiritual and emotional stress.

-OTC and prescription drugs such as antibiotics, sleep medications, acetaminophen (Tylenol) and NSAIDs adversely affect the brain and gut.
+OTC and prescription drugs such as antibiotics, sleep medications, hypertension medications, acetaminophen (Tylenol) and NSAIDs adversely affect the brain and gut.
 Antidepressants, anti-anxiety and insomnia medications alter brain plasticity.
 A study published in the British Medical Journal found that people who take prescription sleeping pills regularly are nearly five times more likely to die within 2.5 years and have four times a higher rate of cognitive dysfunction and dementia compared to those who do not take the drugs.
 Addiction to sleep aids is often an indication of depression.

 Unplug!
 Cell phone addiction and chronic use of smart phones, computer, iPads, social media and television increase psychological stress, sleep problems, symptoms of depression and mental health problems.
 While blue light is beneficial during the day improving alertness and performance, blue light at night is problematic causing sleep problems, suppressing melatonin production, increasing cortisol and altering circadian rhythms.
 The blue light emitted from smart phones, iPads, TV and computers at night reduces sleep quality and quantity, increases risk of mood disorders, depression and anxiety, and impacts memory and brain function.
 Tips to Reduce EMF Exposure